Jung-o/SecureHandshake/README.md

     - Compiles all Java source files in the `src` directory.
     - Includes the Bouncy Castle library (`lib/bcprov-jdk18on-1.79.jar`) in the compilation process.
     - Starts the `TestServer` and then the `TestClient` to demonstrate the SHP handshake process.
+-
+- **`testStreaming.sh`**:
+    - Uses the `WorkingTools/StreamingService` testbench.
+    - Compiles all Java source files in the `hjStreamServer` and `hjUDPproxy` directories.
+    - Includes the Bouncy Castle library (`lib/bcprov-jdk18on-1.79.jar`) in the compilation process.
+    - Starts the `hjUDPProxy` and then the `hjStreamServer` to demonstrate the SHP handshake process on a streaming application.

 ### How to Run the Tests